AlexBaier/bachelorthesis/data_analysis/README.md

 3. `find_root_classes.py`
 4. `find_characteristics.py`

-Or you can `extract_root_classes.py` to execute all scripts at once.

 The execution of these scripts will take some time, because the code is neither optimized nor parallel, and because the JSON dump is huge.